-The rise of e-commerce enabled corporate organizations and banks to more easily expand their businesses and services around the world.
+With the rise of e-commerce, corporations and banks were able to more easily expand their businesses and services around the world.

 Online services, like e-banking, raise the need for encryption, decryption and strong authentication between identities and applications.
 For these purposes, enterprises deploy HSMs for the protection of clients and business transactions.

 Hardware Security Modules

 A Hardware security module (HSM) is a dedicated hardware machine with an embedded processor to perform cryptographic operations and protect cryptographic keys.
 Keys in the field of cryptography are analogous to the physical keys that lock a door.
 Appropriate management of cryptographic keys is essential for the operative use of cryptography.
 A crypto key passes through a lot of phases in its life such as generation, secure storage, secure distribution, backup, and destruction.
 An HSM is used explicitly to guard these crypto keys at every phase of their life cycle.
 Logical and physical security of cryptographic keys from adversaries and unauthorized practice is managed by HSMs.

 A governing body within the payments industry named PCI SSC (Payment Card Industry Security Standards Council) was established in 2006 and designed a standard which includes a complete set of requirements for securing HSMs.
 The latest version 3.0 of the standard “Payment Card Industry PTS HSM Modular Security Requirements” was released in June 2016.
 These HSM security requirements are extracted from already existing ISO, ANSI, and NIST standards; and accepted/known good practice recognized by the financial payments industry.

 HSMs can improve cryptographic throughput, resulting in a more secure and efficient architecture for your solution.
 The HSM becomes an invaluable component of the security solution, minimising business risks while also achieving cutting-edge performance in cryptographic operations.